 - Tax efficiency.
 ETFs are attractive to investors buying ETFs directly because of their tax efficiency and cost-effectiveness.
 Tax efficiency associated with ETFs will not be realized by purchasing this contract because this contract is an IRA.
-The ETFs in which the Subaccounts invest are cost-effective, but that costeffectiveness will be reduced by the expenses of this contract. - Discount from NAV.
+The ETFs in which the Subaccounts invest are cost-effective, but that cost-effectiveness will be reduced by the expenses of this contract.
+Discount from NAV.
+Shares of ETFs may trade at a discount from their net asset value in the secondary market, - Discount from NAV.
 Shares of ETFs may trade at a discount from their net asset value in the secondary market, particularly during periods of market stress.
 This risk is separate and distinct from the risk that the net asset value of the ETF shares may decrease.
 The amount of such discount from net asset value is subject to change from time to time in response to various factors. - ETF Custodian.
 As discussed below in the section ETF Custodian, the ETF Custodian we have engaged works with third-party broker-dealers to buy and sell ETF shares.
 If these services are interrupted for whatever reason we might have to disallow additional contributions to the contract.
 Relatedly, it also is possible that the ETF sponsor will decide to stop creating new ETF shares.